Calling all poets! The 2022 NC State Poetry Contest is now accepting entries.

 The annual contest is a free literary competition open to all North Carolina residents, including out-of-state and international students who are enrolled in North Carolina universities.
 It remains one of the largest free-to-enter poetry contests in the South.

-This year’s guest judge is award-winning poet Anders Carlson-Wee and features a grand prize of $500.
-The contest also offers an undergraduate prize of $100 for entries by NC State undergraduates.
+This year’s guest judge is award-winning poet Michael Prior and features a grand prize of $500.

 - The contest is open to all North Carolina residents except: